List of efforts to impeach vice presidents of the United States

 The Constitution of the United States gives Congress the authority to remove the vice president of the United States from office in two separate proceedings.
 The first one takes place in the House of Representatives, which impeaches the vice president by approving articles of impeachment through a simple majority vote.
 The second proceeding, the impeachment trial, takes place in the Senate.
 There, conviction on any of the articles requires a two-thirds majority vote and would result in the removal from office (if currently sitting), and possible debarment from holding future office.

-No United States vice president has been impeached.
+No U.S. vice president has been impeached.
 One has gone through an impeachment inquiry, however, without being formally impeached.

-Procedure

-A loophole was filled in a change of rules during the impeachment trial of President Bill Clinton in 1999.
-Prior to this change, vice presidents were authorized to preside over an impeachment trial of themselves; the Senate has now authorized the chief justice to preside in such a circumstance.

-Vice presidents who themselves requested an impeachment inquiry into their behavior
+Vice presidents who requested an impeachment inquiry

 John C. Calhoun

-In 1826, Vice President John C. Calhoun himself requested a House impeachment inquiry be launched into him regarding allegations that he had profited from a contract during his tenure as United States secretary of war.
+In 1826, Vice President John C. Calhoun himself requested a House impeachment inquiry be launched into him regarding allegations that he had profited from a contract during his tenure as U.S. secretary of war.
 His request was granted, and a House select committee conducted an impeachment inquiry which, in only a matter of weeks, found Calhoun innocent of wrongdoing.

 Spiro Agnew

 On September 26, 1973, a request by Vice President Spiro Agnew that an impeachment inquiry into him be launched was denied by Speaker of the House Carl Albert.
-Agnew had requested such an inquiry to investigate charges that he had received bribes from construction companies during his tenure as the governor of Maryland.
-Angew cited the precedent in which Calhoun had requested and been granted an impeachment inquiry into himself in 1826.
+Agnew had requested such an inquiry to investigate charges that he had received bribes from construction companies during his tenure as governor of Maryland.
+Agnew cited the precedent in which Calhoun had requested and been granted an impeachment inquiry into himself in 1826.
 Agnew had hoped that a House investigation could serve as an alternate to a grand jury investigation and court litigation.

-Speaker Albert discussed the potential inquiry with House Democratic leaders and House Parliamentarian Lewis Deschler, before deciding against granting one to Angew.
+Albert discussed the potential inquiry with House Democratic leaders and House Parliamentarian Lewis Deschler, before deciding against granting one to Agnew.

-Bella Abzug, argued this was the right decision, as the House needed to instead focus on starting an impeachment inquiry against President Richard Nixon relating to the Watergate break in.
+Bella Abzug argued that this was the right decision, as the House needed to instead focus on starting an impeachment inquiry against President Richard Nixon relating to the Watergate break in.

-Weeks later, on October 10, 1973, as part of a plea bargain relating to a charge of tax evasion, Vice President Agnew resigned.
+Weeks later, on October 10, 1973, as part of a plea bargain relating to a charge of tax evasion, Agnew resigned as vice president.